jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) takes office from the date of the notice of appointment or any later date specified in it; and (c) is eligible for re-appointment.
 (2) No person may hold office as chairperson or deputy chairperson of the Tribunal for more than 6 consecutive years.
-(3) A person whose term of office as chairperson or deputy chairperson of the Tribunal has expired or who has resigned from office as chairperson or as deputy chairperson of the Tribunal may continue in office for the purpose of completing any proceedings heard by the Tribunal before the expiry or resignation concerned, whether or not his or her successor has come into office.
+(3) A person whose term of office as chairperson or deputy chairperson of the Tribunal has expired or who has resigned from office as chairperson or as deputy chairperson of the Tribunal may continue in office for the purpose of completing any proceedings heard by the Tribunal before the expiry or resignation concerned, whether or not the person’s successor has come into office.
 (4) Subclause (1)﻿(c) is subject to subclause (2).
 (5) Subclause (3) overrides subclauses (1) and (2).

 ### 3 Vacation of office
 (1) The chairperson or a deputy chairperson of the Tribunal may resign by written notice to the Minister.
-(2) The chairperson or a deputy chairperson of the Tribunal vacates office if he or she— (a) is adjudged bankrupt under the Insolvency Act 2006; or (b) becomes a member of the Board.
+(2) The chairperson or a deputy chairperson of the Tribunal vacates office if the chairperson or deputy chairperson— (a) is adjudged bankrupt under the Insolvency Act 2006; or (b) becomes a member of the Board.
-(3) The Minister may, by written notice to the chairperson or a deputy chairperson of the Tribunal, remove him or her from office—
+(3) The Minister may, by written notice to the chairperson or a deputy chairperson of the Tribunal, remove the chairperson or deputy chairperson from office—
-  (a) because, in the Minister’s opinion, he or she is unable to perform his or her duties adequately; or (b) for neglect of duty, or misconduct, proved to the Minister’s satisfaction.
+  (a) because, in the Minister’s opinion, the person is unable to perform the person’s duties adequately; or (b) for neglect of duty, or misconduct, proved to the Minister’s satisfaction.

 ### 4 Expenses of Tribunal